Bike Sharing - Tabular Models (8 architectures + interpretability, Poisson)

 • Baseline for tabular DL research on count regression.

-• Teaching Poisson regression and pricing-style modelling.
+• Teaching Poisson regression with a realistic mid-sized dataset.

 Citation